ssine/blog/content/posts/my-college-life/index.en.md

 date: '2019-10-23'
 ---

-__Note: This passage is mainly translated by Google translator, please turn to the Chinese version for more accurate passage if possible.__
+__Note: This passage is mainly translated by Google translator, please turn to the Chinese version for more accurate expression if possible.__

 After leaving MSRA a few weeks ago, I started to do nothing, sleep late, play games, and are reluctant to accept the fact that I am about to start applying for a school.
 After the senior year, I gradually fell out of school.
 I only had one class per week.
 After graduation, I had to say goodbye to my undergraduate life.
 It is also time to summarize the experience of the university and start a new life.